-Customers should pay only what WAMC requires to efficiently deliver the services their customers need.
+Customers should pay only what WAMC requires to efficiently deliver the services its customers need.
 Our aim is to hold WAMC accountable in a way that delivers good short, medium, and long-term customer outcomes.

 Under the IPART Act, when reviewing water prices, we are required to consider a range of matters, including: